stackedboxes/romualdo/doc/file_formats.md

 ## Compiled Storyworld

-All integers are stored in little endian.
-If signed, two's complement is used.
+All integers and floating-point numbers are stored in little endian byte order.
+For signed integers, two's complement is used.

 ### Compiled Storyworld Header